Eschatologue/CM_wiki/docs/class/artificer/index.md

 - You die, after a number of days equal to your Intelligence modifier (minimum of 1 day).
 - You replace the Infusion with another one.

-At the end of a Long Rest, you may infuse multiple non-magical objects, up to the limit indicated in the Infusions Known column of the Artificer Features table.
+At the end of a **:rest-long: Long Rest**, you may infuse multiple non-magical objects, up to the limit indicated in the Infusions Known column of the Artificer Features table.
 Each Infusion can only be applied to one object, and no object may bear more than one Infusion at a time.
 If applying a new Infusion would exceed your maximum, you must choose one active Infusion to end before applying the new one.

 If an Infusion ends on an object with contents (such as a Bag of Holding), its contents appear harmlessly in and around the item's location.